 Kandace comes to ABC10 from WFMY News 2, ABC10's sister station, in Greensboro, N.C.
-There, she worked as a Multi-Skilled Journalist, predominately on The Good Morning Show.
+There, she worked as a Multiskilled Journalist, mainly on The Good Morning Show.
 Kandace covered local and national news stories, including the passing of "America's Pastor" Billy Graham, the removal of the Winston-Salem Confederate monument, and a deadly EF-2 tornado.
-She also led morning news coverage of the ongoing COVID-19 pandemic, racial justice protests, 2020 presidential election, and Kamala Harris making history as the first woman, Black, Asian American, and graduate of a historically Black university, Howard University, to serve as the vice president of the United States.
+She also led morning news coverage of the COVID-19 pandemic; racial justice protests; 2020 presidential election; and Kamala Harris making history as the first woman, Black, Asian American, and graduate of an HBCU to serve as the vice president of the United States.

 Before landing at WFMY, Kandace was a reporter and producer at 16 WAPT News in Jackson, Miss.
-There, she tackled breaking news and enterprise stories.
-That includes Mississippi’s controversial removal of the Confederate symbol on the state flag, an interview with NFL legend Jerry Rice concerning national anthem protests, and the senseless murder of 6-year-old Kingston Frazier.
+There, she tackled breaking news and enterprise stories including Mississippi’s controversial removal of the Confederate symbol on the state flag, an interview with NFL legend Jerry Rice concerning national anthem protests, and the senseless murder of 6-year-old Kingston Frazier.

-After four years in Washington D.C., Kandace moved to the New England area to work as a news apprentice at WBZ 4 CBS Boston.
-She assisted in covering front page reports, including the Boston Marathon terror attack, the crowning of the Boston Red Sox as the 2013 World Series champions, and multiple dangerous snowstorms.
+After four years in Washington, Kandace moved to the New England area to work as a news apprentice at WBZ 4 CBS Boston.
+She assisted in covering a number of national reports, including the Boston Marathon terror attack six months later, the crowning of the Boston Red Sox as the 2013 World Series champions and dangerous snowstorms.

-When she’s not busy keeping the public informed, Kandace enjoys spending time with loved ones, mentoring novice journalists, and engaging with all diverse communities to help form a more unified and peaceful world – for today and the future.
+When she’s not busy keeping the public informed, Kandace enjoys spending time with loved ones, mentoring the youth, and engaging with all diverse communities to help form a more unified and peaceful world – for today and the future.